xp4xbox/Puffader/readme.md

 ### Compiling Program To .exe

+> NOTE: Never scan compiled .exe's with Virus Total, NoDistribute or any other online public scan sites.

 #### Py2Exe
 1. **(Optional)** Add this code to Puffader.py `sys.stderr = None` after the import statements to ensure no errors will show.
 3. Make sure the program is called Puffader.py in your python folder as well.